Written by: Keith Bransky, ASA

 What is USPAP?

-Who requires USPAP compliance?
-It is required by: most Federal, state, and local governmental agencies; the courts; and almost all financial institutions.
-Additionally, the IRS requires a USPAP Compliant Appraisal for donated aircraft.
-USPAP standards are also accepted worldwide in South America, Europe, and Asia.
+USPAP compliance is required by: most Federal, state, and local governmental agencies; the courts; and almost all financial institutions.
+Additionally, the IRS requires a USPAP compliant appraisal for donated aircraft.

 Whenever you hire a professional, there is an underlying expectation that the work performed will satisfy the strictest of standards of that particular discipline.
 You expect this from your Certified Public Accountant (CPA), your attorney, and your physician.
 Now you should also expect it from your aircraft appraiser.